Make-Up How To:

 (You can apply a high lighter here if you would like, just above where your bronzer ends – it will reflect the light and create more angles on your face).

 For your eyes, you want to keep it fairly simple for day time looks.
 Below there are colour guidelines based on eye colours.
 You want to apply the pigmented shade to the lids and blend into the crease.
 If you have complimenting darker shades in the same tone, blend that towards the outside corners of your eyes – you always want the inside corner of the eyes to appear bright.
 Lastly, you can use a very light shade of (a shade lighter than your actual skin tone to highlight the brow bone – just apply right under the brow).
 The trick with eye shadow is to play and to experiment until you get the look you want.

-Brown: (day) plums, deep purples and deep moss (night) black or dark gray
+Brown: (day) plums, deep purples and deep moss (night) black or dark grey

-Blue: (day) earth shades like gold and brown (night) metallic grays
+Blue: (day) earth shades like gold and brown (night) metallic greys

 Green: (day) golden beige (night) dark browns and even purple